What role do proteins play in the life of the body? Encyclopedia of Vegetarianism

 • 100 g – 5 g.

 It is also important to follow the rules for their preparation.
-Do not cook the product at very high temperature, it is better to extend this process.
-Legumes should be soaked for a while, and only then boiled.
-If you follow certain cooking rules, proteins will be absorbed by the body better.
+Do not cook the product at very high temperatures high temperature, better prolong this process.
+Legumes should be soaked for a while and only then boiled.
+If you follow certain cooking rules, proteins will be better absorbed by the body.

 Vegetable protein and animal protein

 Animal protein is found in animal products such as meat, fish, eggs and dairy products.
 Often a person prefers these products, but they are fraught with danger.
-A large adverse effect on the body, so it is worth diversifying your daily diet with food containing vegetable protein.
+Too much has an unfavorable effect on the body, so it’s worth diversifying your daily diet with foods containing plant protein.

 It is represented by products of four groups: